hyperoslo/tasuku/README.md

 end
 ```

-### Installing views
+### Views

-you can install tasuku views in order to customize them with the command
+Tasuku ships with views, but you can copy them to customize things to your liking:

 ```
 rails generate tasks:views